flutter/plugins/packages/webview_flutter/webview_flutter/README.md

 ### Instantiating WebViewController

 In version 3.0 and below, `WebViewController` could only be retrieved in a callback after the `WebView` was added to the widget tree.
 Now, `WebViewController` must be instantiated and can be used before it is added to the widget tree.
 See `Usage` section above for an example.

 ### Replacing WebView Functionality

-The `WebView` class has been removed and it's functionality has been split into `WebViewController` and `WebViewWidget`.
+The `WebView` class has been removed and its functionality has been split into `WebViewController` and `WebViewWidget`.

-`WebViewController` handles all functionality that is associated with the underlying WebView provided by each platform. (e.g. loading a url, setting the background color of the underlying platform view, or clearing the cache).
+`WebViewController` handles all functionality that is associated with the underlying web view provided by each platform. (e.g., loading a url, setting the background color of the underlying platform view, or clearing the cache).

-`WebViewWidget` takes a `WebViewController` and handles all Flutter widget related functionality (e.g. layout direction, gesture recognizers).
+`WebViewWidget` takes a `WebViewController` and handles all Flutter widget related functionality (e.g., layout direction, gesture recognizers).

 See the Dartdocs for [WebViewController](https://pub.dev/documentation/webview_flutter/latest/webview_flutter/WebViewController-class.html) and [WebViewWidget](https://pub.dev/documentation/webview_flutter/latest/webview_flutter/WebViewWidget-class.html)